 Lapsing of Authorization.
 All federal programs must be authorized through enacted legislation that defines the programs and establishes maximum funding levels, and for most programs annual appropriations acts are necessary in order to create budget authority.
-Indeed, for most federal domestic discretionary programs, a lapsec authorization may have little or no effect on a program, so long as revenues are appropriated.
+Indeed, for most federal domestic discretionary programs, a lapsed authorization may have little or no effect on a program, so long as revenues are appropriated.
 For the Program, the consequences of lapsed authorization caused when Congress fails to enact reauthorization legislation are somewhat different.
 While Congress may pass interim legislation, the existence of contract authority and a dedicated revenue stream means that the FHWA usually can continue to provide Obligation Authority by administrative action.

 Though recent federal surface transportation legislation has authorized the Federal-Aid Highway Act for four to six years at a time, there occasionally have been periods in which the previous authorizing legislation had expired and the future legislation had yet to be enacted.
 In such circumstances, Congress and/or the FHWA have found ways to avoid disruptions to state highway programs and, more importantly, have been able to maintain the flow of federal revenues to states in each instance.
-Two mechanisms in particular have kept revenues flowing:
+Two mechanisms in particular have kept revenues flowing: 1 .
+Ar - 1 start in procession

-- Access to Unobligated Balances: The 1987 Surface Transportation and Uniform Relocation Assistance Act ("STURAA") expired on September 30, 1991 and ISTEA was not enacted until December 18, 1991.
-The FHWA was able to act administratively to keep federal-aid funding flowing because states could use their unobligated balances to provide Obligation Authority. - Short-Term Authorization: ISTEA expired on September 30, 1997 and until approval of TEA 21 on June 9, 1998, no new long-term authorization legislation was enacted.
+Access to Unobligated Balances: The 1987 Surface Transportation and Uniform Relocation Assistance Act ("STURAA") expired on September 30, 1991 and ISTEA was not enacted until December 18, 1991.
+The FHWA was able to act administratively to keep federal-aid funding flowing because states could use their unobligated balances to provide Contract Authority to use new Obligation Authority. · · , .
+1.

+Short-Term Authorization: ISTEA expired on September 30, 1997 and until approval of TEA 21 on June 9, 1998, no new long-term authorization legislation was enacted.
 Despite the lack of long-term authorizing legislation, states were provided an upper limit on Obligation Authority through passage of an appropriations act plus access to their unobligated balances.
-On November 13, 1997 Congress passed the Surface Transportation Extension Act of 1997 ("STEA"), which provided a six-month authorization for highway funding and established a limit on the amount of new Obligation Authority states can use at funding levels equal to about a quarter of FFY 1997 authorization levels.
+On November 13, 1997 Congress passed the Surface Transportation Extension Act of 1997 ("STEA"), which provided a six-month authorization for highway funding and established a limit on the amount of new Obligation Authority states can use at funding levels equal to about a quarter of FFY 1997 authorization levels. a state of the second , ئە